-Microsoft does a lot of things behind the scenes helping your computer stay in tip-top shape, so you don’t have to be a geek anymore to use a computer without running into issues.
-That’s part of the reason why being a technician in I.T. doesn’t have much of a future.
-As time goes on, the software gets better and better, and there will soon be no need at all for a computer repair guy.
-Or if there is a need for him, nobody is going to be willing to pay much money to get it fixed.
+Microsoft does a lot of things behind the scenes helping your computer stay in perfect working order, so you don’t have to be a geek anymore to use a computer without running into issues.
+That’s part of the reason being a technician in I.T. doesn’t have much of a future.
+As time goes on, the software gets better and better, and there will soon be no need at all for a computer repair workers.
+Or if there is a need for them, nobody is going to be willing to pay much money to get it fixed.

-Automatic maintenance is one of those tools available in Windows 10 designed to take away the need for you to get someone to do maintenance on the computer for you.
-For you guys looking to save as much money as possible, that’s a beautiful thing.
+Automatic maintenance is one tool available in Windows 10 designed to take away the need for manual maintenance on the computer.
+For anyone looking to save as much money as possible, that’s a beautiful thing.
 However, it might not be perfect for you with the way Microsoft has set it up by default, which is why they also give you the chance to change the settings manually to better suit your needs.

-The automatic maintenance that Windows 10 does is set to be at 2 am by default for everyone.
-That will be 2 am on your local time (or the time you have set for Windows to be using when you look in the bottom right corner of your screen in the system tray at all times).
-Why Windows has chosen to be 2 am is likely because it is what they worked out to be the most logical time when trying to deal without the average person in the world.
+The automatic maintenance that Windows 10 does is set for 2 am by default for everyone.
+That will be 2 am local time (or the time time you have set for Windows to follow, which can be quickly seen by looking at the notification tray, in the bottom right corner of your computer’s display).
+Why Windows has chosen 2 am is likely because it is what they worked out was the most logical time for the average person.
 But that doesn’t mean it is going to be the best time for you as an incredibly unique individual who strives to be original.
-If you’re anything like me, 2 am won’t be a very good time for it because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
+If you’re anything like me, 2 am won’t be ideal because your computer might consistently be on at 2 am—in fact, 2 am is when I do most of my best work because the home is finally quiet.
 The automatic maintenance feature doesn’t work when the computer is off, so the idea of it being set to 2 am is so that the maintenance begins when you turn it on the next day.
 For it to work, the computer only needs to be idle or sleeping.
-If you use your computers regularly like I suspect most of our readers do, you might want to schedule it during your lunch break if you have a consistent lunch hour or something like that instead rather than when you first start using the computer in the morning.
+If you use your computers regularly, like I suspect our readers do, you might want to schedule it during your lunch break if you have a consistent lunch hour, or something similar, instead rather than when you first start using the computer in the morning.

 The reason you might be interested in taking it away from 2 am is because if it doesn’t get a chance to run when the computer is idle or sleeping, it can run when you are using the computer.
 If you don’t have a top of the line computer, you might notice that performance decreases when you are using it.
 You still might prefer not putting your hardware under the additional stress even if you do have a top of the line computer.
-Why have it running in the background while you are using the computer doing something else when you could have it running when there is a particular time in your life when you know the computer will be idle instead?
+Why run it in the background while you are using the computer when you could have it running when there is a particular time in your life when you know the computer will be idle instead?
 It’s a better solution to the problem.
-It also might be a wise choice to change it from its default 2 am time if you are someone who works on the computer for your jobs.
-If you set it to up for automatic maintenance after work—assuming you use the computer of a night time before you go to bed—then even if it does run while you are using the computer, at least it won’t be running while you’re at work and need to get important tasks done.
-Having a play with the automatic maintenance settings if you don’t have powerful hardware under the hood is likely going to prove beneficial to you if you think 2 am isn’t a time that makes much sense for your daily use.
+It may also be a wise choice to change its default 2 am time if you are someone who works from a computer.
+If you set it to up for automatic maintenance after work, assuming you use the computer of a night time before you go to bed, then even if it does run while you are using the computer, at least it won’t be running while you’re at work and need to get important tasks done.
+Having a play with the automatic maintenance settings if you don’t have powerful hardware under the hood is likely to be beneficial to you if you think 2 am isn’t a time that makes much sense for your daily use.

 What System Maintenance Checks

-- Unused Desktop Items: Anything that has been on the desktop without being touched for three months is then classified as an unused desktop item.
-The system maintenance will remove any shortcuts or items from the desktop if they are unused, helping your computer get quicker loading times.
+- Unused Desktop Items.
+Anything that has been on the desktop without being touched for three months is then classified as an unused desktop item.
+System Maintenance will remove any shortcuts or items from the desktop if they are unused, helping your computer get quicker loading times.
 The fewer items and shortcuts on the desktop the faster your computer completes loading, and any item or shortcut not used in three months becomes a questionable choice to have around still.

-- Disk Volume Errors: As if having lost clusters, bad sectors, hard disk volume errors, directory errors and cross-linked files weren’t bad enough, they also contribute to you losing out on disk space thanks to their unnecessary usage.
-You can free up plenty of spare space on your disk by allowing the system maintenance to automatically help deal with fixing the volume errors.
+- Disk Volume Errors.
+As if having lost clusters, bad sectors, hard disk volume errors, directory errors and cross-linked files weren’t bad enough, they also contribute to you losing out on disk space thanks to their unnecessary usage.
+You can free plenty of space on your disk by allowing the System Maintenance to automatically help deal with fixing the volume errors.

-- Error Reports Using Disk Space: Error reports can come in handy should you ever need them for troubleshooting challenging tasks at a future date so you can see exactly what is wrong with the computer.
-A lot of troubleshooting can be done with specific codes or sentences that are commonly used to explain computer problems, which then helps with finding solutions.
+- Error Reports Using Disk Space.
+Error reports can come in handy should you ever need them for troubleshooting challenging tasks at a future date so you can see exactly what is wrong with the computer.
+Most troubleshooting is done with specific codes or sentences commonly used to explain computer problems, which helps with finding solutions.
 While an error report won’t take up too much space, it is still using up disk space each time the operating system creates one, and if you create many of them, then it’s an amount of space that you wouldn’t mind having freed up again so you can use it elsewhere.
-Typically any error reports that are older than one month are no longer required for the average computer because you should have used them to fix whatever was wrong by then, and thus, system maintenance will delete all error reports older than one month for freeing up your disk space.
+Typically any error reports older than one month are no longer required for the average computer because you should have used them to fix whatever was wrong by then, and thus, system maintenance will delete all error reports older than one month for freeing up your disk space.

-- System Time Incorrectly Set: The clocks you get by default in Windows operating systems, typically located on the bottom right side of the screen, are pretty accurate most of the time, and one of the reasons that is is because system maintenance checks it periodically and then fixing any inaccurate times, resulting in your hardly ever noticing things out of whack.
+- System Time Incorrectly Set.
+The default clocks in Windows operating systems, typically located on the bottom right side of the screen, are pretty accurate most the time, and one of the reasons for that is because System Maintenance checks it periodically and fixes any inaccurate times, resulting in you hardly ever noticing incorrect times.

-- Broken Shortcuts: You may have some shortcuts set up around the Windows 10 operating system, such as a desktop shortcut to a particular program.
-If one of them becomes broken, that is to no longer open what was intended, it then gets removed by system maintenance.
-Instead of going by time, system maintenance removes the shortcuts once you have built up more than four of them.
-Note that system maintenance will delete the shortcuts but not fix them.
+- Broken Shortcuts.
+You may have some shortcuts set up in Windows 10, such as a desktop shortcut to a particular program.
+If one of them becomes broken (no longer opening what was intended), it then gets removed by system maintenance.
+Instead of going by time, System Maintenance removes the shortcuts once you have built up more than four of them.
+Note that System Maintenance will delete the shortcuts without fixing them.
 You may need to set up the shortcut again to get it working.

 How to Run System Maintenance Troubleshooter in Windows 10

-Click on the “Advanced” link in the bottom left corner of the System maintenance window.
+6. Click on the Advanced link in the bottom left corner of the System maintenance window.

-Now just click on the “Next” button in the bottom right corner of the window.
+8. Now just click on the Next button in the bottom right corner of the window.

-System maintenance handles a lot of the complex tasks for you so you don’t have to.
-If you ever find it not working and you haven’t disabled it, then you can run the specific system maintenance troubleshooter that Windows has to try to help diagnose and fix what may be wrong.
+System Maintenance handles the complex tasks for you so you don’t have to manually.
+If you ever find it not working and you haven’t disabled it, you can run the specific system maintenance troubleshooter that Windows has to try to help diagnose and fix what may be wrong.
 As with all troubleshooters that Windows has on offer, it won’t necessarily be a simple solution to whatever is wrong, and there are no guarantees you won’t have to get a professional to take a look at it, but it is there to help with many of the common problems that people have with it.
-Don’t forget that Microsoft also hires its own set of technicians who are there to help you should you ever suffer issues that they are willing to help fix.
+Don’t forget that Microsoft hires its own set of technicians, there to help you should you ever suffer issues that they are willing to help fix.
 Typically that’s anything you think has gone wrong that you don’t believe you had anything to do with, as long as it’s related to the operating system.